-We discussed about the Python setup for Appium on Friday and it’s time to move forward and see how things are getting done on Java.
+We discussed the Python setup for Appium on Friday and it’s time to move forward and see how things are getting done on Java.
 Furthermore, we’ve been covering the basic setup, installing all required bits and pieces, and preparing the environment for the first test runs in our Appium blog series.

 The beauty of Java is in its extensibility and long existing history.
 Most developers these days have at least some experience in Java, which makes it easy to approach.
 You should check the Appium Java-client’s README, if you haven’t already!

-Before you attempt to launch the Testdroid Java samples, remember to check that all the desired capabilities are correct.
+Before you attempt to launch the Bitbar Java samples, remember to check that all the desired capabilities are correct.
 It may be a good idea to also set as many capabilities in Environment Variables as possible to reduce the amount of editing when creating additional test scripts.
 Frankly, this will save a lot of time and also makes your test run launching a way more robust (no typos or flaky issues with the script config).
 Download our free Appium beginner’s guide to learn basic tips and tricks of setting up a proper Appium testing environment.

 TIP!
 Put as many desired capabilities in Environment Variables as possible.
 It saves time and reduces errors due wrong configuration or typos in desired caps.

 Similar to the Python sample, our Java implementation uses the Environment Variables for capabilities such as

 private static final String TARGET_APP_PATH = "../../../apps/builds/BitbarSampleApp.apk"; private static final String TESTDROID_SERVER = "http://appium.testdroid.com";

 String testdroid_username = env.get("TESTDROID_USERNAME"); String testdroid_password = env.get("TESTDROID_PASSWORD");